brimigs/cash-app-guide/README.md

 export default styles;
 ```

-Along with setting the `StyleSheet`, we also need to update the theme of the dApp.
+Along with setting the `StyleSheet`, we also need to update the theme.
 A theme creates a more uniform look and feel throughout the entire application.
 Navigate to `App.tsx`, and update the code to only use `DarkTheme`.
-You should now see the template update to a dark background with light text and a dark navigation bar with light icons.

 ### Navigation Bar and Pages Set up